jowharshamshiri/boxmux/docs/api.md

 # BoxMux API Reference

-This document describes the BoxMux API for programmatic control via socket messaging, external integrations, and streaming panel management.
+This document describes the BoxMux API for programmatic control via socket messaging, external integrations, and panel management.

 ## Table of Contents